 Now, mention airports.

 There you go.
 You lost your audience.
 Airports have become some of the most dreaded places to travellers.
 They are hellholes of first-world problems.
 Still, people who find themselves in Charles de Gaulle airport are lucky, as airports go.
 Much like the country it’s in, this airport offers a welcome break from running around and frantically checking if you still have your passport because the food you can get there is uncharacteristically exquisite.
 In each of its terminals, you can enjoy meals almost as if you’d never even left the chic capital with all its charming terraces.
+Here are our recommendations for the best food at Charles de Gaulle Airport, no matter where you’re flying to.

 If by any chance you find yourself in Terminal 1 with time on your hands, you absolutely have to try Caviar House & Prunier Seafood Bar.
 The name itself tells you the entire story and indeed there is an array of delicious seafood options like fresh oysters, lobster, caviar… And the Champagne and wine that pair with them are also terrific.